davidrawlingsus/usf-ugc-collector-v2/README.md

 - Media files are stored in the `uploads/` directory
 - Files are renamed with timestamps and UUIDs for security
-- Supported formats: Video (mp4, mov, etc.) and Images (jpg, png, etc.)
+- Supported formats: Video (mp4, mov, etc.) and Images (jpg, png, heic, heif, etc.)
+- HEIC/HEIF files are automatically converted to JPEG for web compatibility
 - Maximum file size: 50MB

 ## Mobile Device Support